-Southern Africa offers generally low altitudes, with the exception of Johannesburg.
-However, much of Namibia is located at an altitude higher than visitors may be used to.
-At certain heights, the phenomenon known as altitude sickness can occur.
+Altitudes are generally low with the exception of Matobo Hills National Park and Victoria Falls.
 There are no specific factors such as age, gender, or physical condition that correlates with susceptibility to altitude sickness.
-Some people get it and some people don't and some people may experience it one visit and not the next time.
+Some people get it and some people don't, and some people may experience it one visit and not the next time.
 Symptoms include headache, fatigue, shortness of breath, lack of concentration, nausea, swelling of ankles, and in extreme cases, hallucination.
 Avoid alcohol, cigarettes, heavy food and strenuous physical activity.
 Citrus fruits and bananas may diminish the effects.
 If you do not feel well, take it easy.
 Put your feet up, drink plenty of clean (boiled or bottled) water, and take a siesta after lunch.
 People with respiratory problems may be affected by the air pollution of the larger cities, although the local government has taken recent steps to curb emissions.